ArchipelagoMW/Archipelago/docs/options api.md

 ## Generic Option Classes
 These options are generically available to every game automatically, but can be overridden for slightly different behavior, if desired.
-See `worlds.soe.options.py` for an example.
+See `worlds/soe/Options.py` for an example.

 ### Accessibility
-Sets rules for availability of locations for the player.
-Items is for all items available but not necessarily all locations, such as self-locking keys, but needs to be done by world for this to be different from locations access.
+Sets rules for availability of locations for the player. `Items` is for all items available but not necessarily all locations, such as self-locking keys, but needs to be set by the world for this to be different from locations access.

 ### ProgressionBalancing
 Algorithm for moving progression items into earlier spheres to make the gameplay experience a bit smoother.
 Can be